 All assets created from funds earned during the marriage, will be considered marital and divided equitably in Ohio.
-This includes a professional practice, such as the medical practice, accounting practice, architect practice, engineering practice and legal practice.
+This includes the valuation of professional practices, such as the medical practice, accounting practice, architect practice, engineering practice and legal practice.
 For purposes of this article we will be discussing the medical practice.
 In order to determine how to divide the value, obviously a valuation of this asset must be done.
 Unique to this matter is the government-driven reimbursement and regulatory environment in which the medical field practices.
 This environment is constantly changing and affects every aspect of a medical practice.

 In making the valuation of the medical practice, the valuator should consider the following: